system76/docs/_articles/switch-from-macos-to-popos.md

 **Pop\_OS**
   - Firefox (Default)

-  Web browsing experiences translate closely in macOS or Pop!\_OS.
+  The default web browser in macOS is Safari.
+Pop!\_OS features the Firefox browser.

   Both Safari and Firefox offer privacy features like "do not track" requests, other blockers, and customizeable search-engine defaults.

-  Users accustomed to using Apple Pay or iCloud Keychain for payments and password management will require workflow adjustments as these are Apple proprietary services.
+  Users accustomed to using Apple Pay or iCloud Keychain for payments and password management will require workflow adjustments, as these are Apple proprietary   services.

-  However, there are cross-platform password managers available, and they also offer the option to save and auto-fill payment methods.
+  There are cross-platform password managers available, which offer the option to save and auto-fill payment methods.

-  Most modern browsers also offer the ability to create an account that will save and sync user logins.
+  Most modern browsers offer the ability to create an account that will save and sync user logins.

 Examples include: